-4. Business Acquisitions:
+6. Business Acquisitions:

-During the three months ended March 31, 2010, the Company completed the acquisition of four physician group practices for total consideration of \$46.4 million, consisting of \$37.4 million in cash and \$9.0 million of contingent consideration.
-In connection with these acquisitions, the Company recorded goodwill of \$44.5 million, other intangible assets consisting primarily of physician and hospital agreements of \$1.5 million and fixed assets of \$0.4 million.
+During the three months ended March 31, 2011, the Company completed the acquisition of three physician group practices for total consideration of \$11.3 million, consisting of \$8.5 million in cash and \$2.8 million of contingent consideration.
+In connection with these acquisitions, the Company recorded goodwill of \$11.3 million.
+The Company has not yet completed the purchase price allocation for certain of the physician group practices acquired during the three months ended March 31, 2011, but management does not believe the additional adjustments will be material.
 These acquisitions expand the Company's national network of physician practices.
-The Company expects to improve the results of these physician practices through improved managed care contracting, improved collections, identification of growth initiatives, as well as, operating and cost savings based upon the significant infrastructure it has developed.
+The Company expects to improve the results of these physician practices through improved commercial contracting, improved collections, identification of growth initiatives, as well as, operating and cost savings based upon the significant infrastructure it has developed.

-The contingent consideration of \$9.0 million recorded during the three months ended March 31, 2010 is related to an agreement to pay additional amounts based on the achievement of certain performance measures for up to five years ending after the acquisition date.
-The accrued contingent consideration related to this acquisition was recorded at acquisition-date fair value using the income approach with assumed discount rates ranging from 3.0% to 6.0% over the applicable terms and an assumed payment probability of 100% for each of the applicable years.
-The range of the undiscounted amount the Company could pay under this contingent consideration agreement is between \$0 and \$10.5 million.
+The contingent consideration of \$2.8 million recorded during the three months ended March 31, 2011 is related to an agreement to pay additional amounts based on the achievement of certain performance measures for up to four years ending after the acquisition date.
+The accrued contingent consideration related to this acquisition was recorded at acquisition-date fair value using the income approach with assumed discount rates ranging from 3.0% to

+6.0% over the applicable terms and an assumed payment probability of 100% for each of the applicable years.
+The range of the undiscounted amount the Company could pay under this contingent consideration agreement is between \$0 and \$3.2 million.

-During the three months ended March 31, 2010, the Company paid approximately \$2.8 million for contingent consideration related to certain priorperiod acquisitions.
-The Company expects that all of the approximately \$47.3 million of goodwill recorded during the three months ended March 31, 2010 will be deductible for tax purposes.
+During the three months ended March 31, 2011, the Company paid approximately \$1.6 million for contingent consideration related to certain priorperiod acquisitions, of which \$1.3 million was accrued at December 31, 2010.
+In connection with prior-period acquisitions, the Company also recorded additional intangible assets consisting primarily of physician and hospital agreements of \$1.3 million, fixed assets of approximately \$1.0 million and other liabilities of \$0.8 million during the three months ended March 31, 2011.
+The Company expects that approximately \$9.8 million of the \$10.1 million of goodwill recorded during the three months ended March 31, 2011 will be deductible for tax purposes.

-The results of operations of the four practices acquired during the three months ended March 31, 2010 have been included in the Company's Condensed Consolidated Financial Statements from their respective dates of acquisition.
-The following unaudited pro forma information combines the consolidated results of operations of the Company and the acquisitions completed during 2010 and 2009 as if the transactions had occurred at the beginning of the respective periods (in thousands, except for per share data):
+The results of operations of the three practices acquired during the three months ended March 31, 2011 have been included in the Company's Condensed Consolidated Financial Statements from their respective dates of acquisition.
+The following unaudited pro forma information combines the consolidated results of operations of the Company on a GAAP basis and the acquisitions completed during 2011 as if the transactions had occurred at the beginning of the respective periods (in thousands, except for per share data):

 Three Months Ended March 31,

-2010 2009
+2011 2010

-Net patient service revenue \$ 336,222 \$ 331,034
+Net patient service revenue \$384,859 \$335,503

-Net income 39,059 39,718
+Net income \$ 46,334 \$ 39,141

 Net income per share:

-Basic \$ 0.84 \$ 0.88
+Basic \$ 0.98 \$ 0.85

-Diluted \$ 0.83 \$ 0.86
+Diluted \$ 0.96 \$ 0.83

+Weighted average shares:

+Basic 47,149 46,300

+Diluted 48,361 47,267

-The pro forma results do not necessarily represent results which would have occurred if the acquisitions had taken place at the beginning of the period, nor are they indicative of the results of future combined operations.
+The pro forma results do not necessarily represent results which would have occurred if the acquisitions had taken place at the beginning of the periods, nor are they indicative of the results of future combined operations.

-5. Accounts Payable and Accrued Expenses:
+7. Accounts Payable and Accrued Expenses: